 Before we reveal our winner, let’s start with the Runners-Up of this category, because the following games deserve to be in your library.

-God of War: Our first 10/10 game and with good reason – it’s an amped-up action adventure game that makes a father-son outing more epic than it should.
+God of War: Our first 10/10 game and with good reason – it’s an amped-up action-adventure game that makes a father-son outing more epic than it should have any right to be.

 Dead Cells: The best Dark Souls/Metroidvania hybrid you can find that offers that “one more playthrough” addictive factor.